 Organismal Biology, Ecology, and Evolution.
 An introduction to structure and function of major groups of microorganisms, fungi, animals and plants; structure and function of representative organ systems in animals and plants.
 Topics will also include evolutionary relationships and ecological principles.
 Laboratory required.
-(IAI Major BIO 910) (4 credit, 3 lecture, 2 lab)
+Pre-requisite: BIOL 221 (IAI L1 910L, BIO 910) (4 credit, 3 lecture, 2 lab)